ImpulseMirror/ComfyUI-Responsive/README.md

 - Persistent header toggle that sits next to other ComfyUI overlay icons (e.g. Manager) and can also be opened with `Alt + R`.
 - Full-screen responsive overlay that works on large monitors, tablets, and narrow displays.
-- Sidebar workflow outline that lists every node with its type, id, and connection counts.
+- Sidebar workflow outline that lists every node with its type, id, and connection counts, highlighting the active selection.
 - Detail panel that groups the selected node’s widgets into tidy form controls (text areas, selects, sliders, checkboxes) and keeps values in sync with the node graph.
+- Built-in **Generate** button queues the current workflow directly from the overlay.
 - Refresh button and automatic reload when workflows are opened through the ComfyUI API so the layout always reflects the latest graph.
 - Keyboard-friendly escape hatch (`Esc`) and close button so you can quickly return to the native editor.